Hey there, Jon. Sorry to bother you. I know it's been a busy couple of weeks for you, preparing for the arrival of the Night King and everything.

 Sorry for the shameless plug, but that's exactly why I founded Duration Health.

-We sell survival kits of prescription medications and supplies – exactly what you'd need to survive the end of the world.
+We sell custom kits of prescription medications and supplies – exactly what you'd need to survive in the middle of nowhere, or at the end of the world.
 (We're out of Dragonglass unfortunately, but you can acquire that elsewhere.)

 Our U.S. physicians prescribe antibiotics, antidotes, and more online, and ship meds directly to you.
 You'll have medications you need already on hand, before disaster strikes.